Asduveneck/personal_site/images/Language_SVGs/readme.md

 <!-- SVG HERE -->
 ```

-In Konpa's SVG, by default, the provided fill is always green.
-I will be replacing that with the colors
+In Konpa's SVG, by default, the provided fill is typically green.
+I will be replacing that with gradients of `#5e42a6`, `#b74e91`.
-`#5e42a6`, `#b74e91`, or some gradient of the two to match the other colors on my site.

 I will occasionally need to modify the svg myself to add in proper colors, or making it multi-line so it renders properly (ex: `babel.svg` would break unless I split the path into multiple lines)